middyjs/middy/packages/event-normalizer/README.md

 Event Source       | Included | Comments
 -------------------|----------|-----------------------------------------------
-Alexa              | N/A      | Normalization not required
-API Gateway (REST) | Yes *    | See middleware prefixed with `@middy/http-`
+Alexa              | Yes      | Normalization not required API Gateway (REST) | Yes *    | See middleware prefixed with `@middy/http-`
 API Gateway (HTTP) | Yes *    | See middleware prefixed with `@middy/http-`
-API Gateway (WS)   | No       | Opportunity for new middleware CloudTrail         | N/A      | Normalization not required CloudWatch Logs    | Yes      | Normalization not required CodeCommit         | Yes      | Normalization not required CodePipeline       | Yes      | Normalization not required
+API Gateway (WS)   | No       | Opportunity for new middleware CloudTrail         | Yes      | Normalization not required CloudWatch Logs    | Yes      | Normalization not required CodeCommit         | Yes      | Normalization not required CodePipeline       | Yes      | Normalization not required